 *Number of accidents per million working hours from the first day of absence in relation to all employees at all sites.

 For example, the construction industry utilizes flame-retardant additives to prevent fires spreading throughout buildings - and thus protect our infrastructure.

 Following the acquisition of the U.S. chemical company Chemtura, LANXESS is one of the leading suppliers of additives.
 For example, our flame retardants Firemaster® and Emerald Innovation® support the trend toward energy-efficient construction.
 As additives in insulating materials, they are highly-effective and provide lasting protection against fire damage.

-LANXESS is making a total of EUR 400,000 available for selected projects at our sites to provide those seeking protection with opportunities for a better future: In Krefeld, a used mobile home was converted into a mobile counseling center for single refugee women.
-And in Leverkusen, LANXESS financed the "Com-Box," in which people of all ages and educational backgrounds can learn the German language independently to help them improve their situations.
-In addition to financial support, LANXESS employees who participate in established aid organizations can take up to eight days off to work for local refugees.
+At the time, the Group provided a total of EUR 400,000 for selected projects at the sites to open up opportunities for a better future for those seeking protection: In Krefeld, a used mobile home was converted into a mobile advice centre for single refugee women.
+And in Leverkusen, LANXESS financed the so-called "Com-Box", in which people of all ages and educational backgrounds can learn the German language independently.
+In addition to the financial support, LANXESS employees who were involved in established aid organizations were able to take up to eight days off to work for refugees on site.